User Commands lftp(1)

 ftp:use-allo (boolean)

-when true (default), lftp sends ALLO command before
+when true, lftp sends ALLO command before uploading a file.

 ftp:use-feat (boolean)